-The Fresno County Mental Health Plan and Drug Medi-Cal Organized Delivery System Services (MHP/DMC-ODS) are operated through the DBH and its network of contract providers, community partners, persons served, family members, and stakeholders.
+The Fresno County Mental Health Plan and Drug Medi-Cal Organized Delivery System Services (MHP/DMC-ODS) are operated through the DBH and its network of contract providers, community partners, clients, family members, and stakeholders.
 Throughout this document, references to DBH include all providers that deliver Behavioral Health services.
 This includes county-operated programs, contracted organizational providers, and individual providers.

-This Quality Management, Assurance, and Performance Improvement Work Plan integrates both the Mental Health Plan (MHP) and Drug Medi-Cal Organized Delivery System (DMC-ODS) from here forward referred to as QIWP.
+This Quality Management, Assurance, and Performance Work Plan integrates both the Mental Health Plan (MHP) and Drug Medi-Cal Organized Delivery System (DMC-ODS) from here forward referred to as QIWP.
 The QIWP is committed to quality improvement throughout the system of care.
-The Department has developed a Quality Management Program in response to the State and Federal regulations outlined in the MHP and DMC-ODS contracts.
-In addition to the Quality Management (QM) Program the Department has developed and implemented a Quality Improvement (QI) Program.
-Both the QM and QI Programs are directly accountable to the Fresno County, Department of Behavioral Health, Mental Health Director, and Alcohol and Other Drug Administrator.
-The QI program is managed by a Quality Improvement Coordinator, within the Technology and Quality Management Division and tasked to oversee the activities and execution of the QI Program.
+The QIWP has developed a Quality Management Program in response to the State and Federal regulations outlined in the MHP and DMC-ODS separate contracts.
+This Quality Management (QM) Program and the Quality Improvement Committee are directly accountable to the Fresno County, Department of Behavioral Health, Mental Health Director, and Alcohol and Other Drug Administrator.
+The Quality Improvement Coordinator (QI Coordinator), within the Technology and Quality Management Division is tasked to oversee the activities and execution of the Quality Management Program.

-The QIWP provides an overview of the QM Program and creates a foundation for continually improving both mental health and substance use disorder services.
-The QM establishes outcomes through structural operational process and activities which are consistent with current standards and practices.
-QM is comprised of Planning, Quality Assurance, Quality Control, Quality Improvement, and Policy.
-Key performance indicators will identify trends and quality improvement action items, depending upon the availability of data.
+This Quality Management, Assurances, and Performance Improvement Work Plan (QI Work Plan) provides an overview of the QM Program and creates a foundation for continually improving both mental health and substance use disorder services.
+Performance indicators will identify trends and quality improvement action items, depending upon the availability of data.

 The Drug Medi-Cal Organized Delivery System (DMC-ODS) was implemented on January 1, 2019.
-The QI program continues to identify objectives, and performance indicators, which will establish benchmarks, and standards, for managing this comprehensive new system of care.
-As a result, the DMC-ODS key performance indicators are outlined in this QIWP document, and will continue to be developed throughout the current fiscal year.
+The QM program is working to identify objectives, and performance indicators, which will establish benchmarks, and standards, for managing this comprehensive new system of care.
+As a result, the DMC-ODS performance indicators are outlined in this document, and data is not available for a full fiscal year.
 The DMC-ODS program is strengthening the data for these indicators and will be available in the Fiscal Year (FY) 2020-21 Quality Improvement Work Plan.